jaimerodriguez/holodemo/README.md

 ### Creating our HoloLensDemo folder
 When I originally built the demo, i created everything inside a **HoloLensDemo** folder.
-This helps me keep my objects separate from all the Vuforia assets.
+This helps keep our assets separate from all the Vuforia assets.
 This step is optional, but most steps below that bring assets into the project will recommend you do it into that folder, so either create this folder for consistency, or please reinterpret instructions below and copy then to *Assets *folder wherever it says *Assets/HoloLensDemo*.
 1.- Create HoloLensDemo in Unity project's *Assets* folder.

 ### Importing our models and assets into the project (not needed when using Startup Branch).